garrandall/popular-music-data/tracks/i-m-outstanding-shaquille-o-neal.md

 You're young, gifted, and Black
 If they can't say Shaquille O'Neal then make 'em scream, Shaq!'"
 Like the fam do, in the stands too
 When I freak the funk on a dunk they, "Ah!
-Ooh!"
+Oh!"
 From high school to college, they gave me enough knowledge Make that gift and now it's time for me to fulfill my dream To be in the  like Hakeem